rednodelabs/rnl-demokit-rtls/rnl-host-app/README.md

 ## Install

+> Check that you are using Python@3.8.6 with python -V

 In order to install this Python application, we recommend using a virtual environment:
 ```
 python -m venv venv